-Trump, Putin meeting hangs over summit
+Trump, Putin briefly talk during opening photo at Asia-Pacific summit

 Story highlights

-- Trump and Putin may meet in Vietnam
+- Trump and Putin will not formally meet in Vietnam

-- The prospect of the meeting hangs over the rest of Trump's Asia trip
+- The prospect of the meeting hung over the rest of Trump's Asia trip

-Whether Trump will meet with Putin on the sidelines of the economic summit remains an open question, even though a top Russian aide told state run media on Thursday that the two world leaders were scheduled to meet on Friday.
+Both the US and Russian sides appeared to indicate, however, that the two world leaders are likely to converse in some way during the two-day gathering.

+The possibility of a Trump and Putin meeting has hung over the economic summit, with any interaction -- formal or informal -- threatening to overshadow the President's lengthy trip through Asia.

-Any possible meeting, though, would come amid a series of investigations into Russia's meddling in the 2016 election, an issue that has plagued the Trump administration for months.
+The possible interaction would come amid a series of investigations into Russia's meddling in the 2016 election, an issue that has plagued the Trump administration for months.
 In a recent swirl of action, special counsel Robert Mueller's investigation issued his first indictments last week, bringing charges against former top Trump campaign aides Paul Manafort and Rick Gates, who have pleaded not guilty.

 Trump has long denied any collusion between his campaign and Russian operatives during the 2016 election.
 But US intelligence agencies concluded in a report released earlier this year that Russia ordered an "influence campaign" to harm Hillary Clinton's chances of winning the election.

-The delicateness of the Putin-Trump meeting was laid bare on Thursday, when the two sides gave dramatically different statements on whether the two leaders would even meet in the first place.
+The delicateness of the Putin-Trump meeting was laid bare on Thursday -- before Sanders' statement -- when the two sides gave dramatically different accounts on whether the two leaders would even meet in the first place.

 Russian presidential aide Yuri Ushakov told state-run news organization Itar Tass that Putin and Trump would meet on the sidelines of the Asia-Pacific summit on Friday, adding that the two sides had already agreed to the time and place.